-VCSQMP water quality samples samples is derived from the eros s suggests that the total aluminustion of soil. m measured in water quality
+VCSQMP water quality samples suggests that the total aluminum measured in water quality samples is derived from the erosion of soil.

 Figure 11: Total Aluminum Soil Concentration Range at Select Monitoring Locations in Ventura County.

 Data Gaps and Additional Monitoring